-Take a trip to the perched on the sides of mount Taygetos villages of Ksirokampi, Koumousta and Anavryti with the traditional stone houses and the old stone fountains.
+Take a trip to on the hillsides of mount Taygetos and explore the villages of Ksirokampi, Koumousta and Anavryti with the traditional stone houses and the old stone fountains.
 In Ksirokampi, visit the church of Agios Nikonas with the frescoes of the 14th century.

 Visit the mystical tower town of Mystras, located olny six klm NW of Sparta, and let yourself be captivated by this destination’s medieval splendour.
 Wander around the castle city and sense through the silence the city's sheer grandeur: the Palace of the Despots (Anaktora), the Houses of Laskaris and Frangopoulos, the beautiful Cathedral of Saint Dimitrios and the impressive Monasteries of Our Lady Pantánassa, and of Οur Lady Perivleptos.

 Take the opportunity to explore the breathtaking tower town of Monamvasia, this mystical stone-built settlement, nestled at the edge of a big rock by the sea, and immerse yourself in a unique medieval atmosphere!
 Peer into the history of the fortress –the so-called “Gibraltar of the East”–, which was occupied by the Byzantines, the Crusaders, the Venetians, and the Ottomans in the past.

 A stimulating trip into the eternal magic of shapes and colours.
 The lake cave of Vlyhada or Glyfada

 consists of several halls which have been given names with a poetic flair, such as “Poseidon’s Palace”, “The Sea of Wrecks” and “White Chambers”.

 Your boat tour in the cave will last no less than 45 minutes.
 The anthropologists will definitely take pleasure in visiting the neighbouring cave of Alepotripa